akshayaky/amfoss-tasks-1/task-00/README.md

 #### Step-12
 After everything has been installed and configured, a small window will appear asking you to restart your machine.
 Click on Restart Now and remove either the DVD or USB flash drive when prompted.
-### Congratulations!🎉🎊 You have successfully installed Linux operating system!
+### 🎉🎊 Congratulations!You have successfully installed Linux operating system!
 ##### 💿📚Reference: https://ubuntu.com/tutorials/install-ubuntu-desktop#11-installation-complete

 ## Challenges I faced while installing Ubuntu